jbrown544/interlingual-topic-modeling/README.md

 ## Analysis Steps

-Here are the overall steps applied in processing each language for high level context:
+Here are the overall steps applied in processing each language for high-level context:

 1. Language-Neutral Processing Pipeline and EDA
 1. Modeling